 In 2015, the California Department of Toxic Substances Control (DTSC) approved a Final Remedial Action Plan (RAP) outlining cleanup activities for the Ascon Site.
 The cleanup plan was approved following a rigorous, multi-year public review and a formal Environmental Impact Report (EIR) process per the California Environmental Quality Act (CEQA).

 Since work began in January 2019 on the activities outlined in the RAP, approximately a third of the excavation work has been completed.

 The cleanup plan includes the removal and offsite disposal of impacted soils from the former Pit F, which was completed in 2021.
+Learn more about the Pit F work and telemetry air monitoring here.
 The remaining waste and soils will be excavated, graded, and covered in an engineered containment area that will be underneath a multi-layered environmental cap.
 After the final excavation and grading is complete, the environmental cap is constructed with geomembrane barriers and clean soils, and planted with native, drought-tolerant plants.
 The property will continue to be inspected and maintained long-term as secured open space with residential-style perimeter fencing.
 See what Ascon will look like at Future of the Site.